google/WebFundamentals/src/content/en/fundamentals/design-and-ui/input/touch/index.md

 {% includecode content_path="web/fundamentals/design-and-ui/input/touch/_code/touch-demo-1.html" region_tag="touch-action-example" adjust_indentation="auto" %}
 </pre>

+Using `touch-action: none` is somewhat a nuclear option as it prevents all the default browser behaviors.
+In many cases one of the options belows is a better solution.

 `touch-action` allows you to disable gestures implemented by a browser.
 For example, IE10+ supports a double-tap to zoom gesture.
-By setting a touch-action of `pan-x | pan-y | manipulation` you prevent the default double-tap behavior.
+By setting a touch-action of `manipulation` you prevent the default double-tap behavior.

 This allows you to implement a double-tap gesture yourself.

-Below is a list of the available parameters for *touch-action*.
+Below is a list of commonly used touch-action values:

 <table class="responsive">
   <thead>